vertesy/MarkdownHelpers/README.md

 color_check.
 Display the colors encoded by the numbers / color-ID-s you pass on to this function

 - #### 37 `wcolorize()`
 wcolorize.
 Generate color palettes.
 Input: a vector with categories, can be numbers or strings.
 Handles repeating values.
 Output: color vector of equal length as input.
-Optionally it can ouput a list where an extra element lists the  categories (simply using unique would remove the names).
+Optionally it can output a list where an extra element lists the  categories (simply using unique would remove the names).
 See example.
 Some color scale depend on packages "colorRamps", or "gplots".

 - #### 38 `filter_survival_length()`
 filter_survival_length.
 Parse a sentence reporting the % of filter survival.